Ensemble spin relaxation of shallow donor qubits in ZnO: T 1 T 1 measurement

 In the \textit{Faraday geometry} $(\bm{B}\parallel \bm{\hat{c}})$, there are also four D$^0$-D$^0$X transitions as shown in Fig.~\ref{fig:polrulesspectraOPT1}(b).
 Two of the transitions are polarized parallel to the optical axis, denoted as $\hat{z}$, and thus cannot be detected.
 The other two transitions are circularly polarized with $\sigma^+ \equiv \ket{\downarrow}\leftrightarrow\ket{\Uparrow\uparrow\downarrow}$ and $\sigma^- \equiv \ket{\uparrow}\leftrightarrow\ket{\Downarrow\uparrow\downarrow}$.
 Because the $\hat{z}$-polarized transitions can not be observed, we utilize the $\sim 10$ times less luminescent two-electron-satellite (TES) transitions (the D$^0$-D$^0$X transitions to the 2s and 2p orbital states of D$^0$), one and two longitudinal optical (LO) phonon replicas (1LO, 2LO), and the first phonon replica TES transitions (1LO-TES), as a probe of the D$^0$ population, as depicted in the energy diagram of Fig.~\ref{fig:EnDiagSceme}(b) and the spectrum in App.~\ref{app:tes_spectrum}.
 We will denote these transitions as the satellite band transitions.

 The OP and \Tone\ measurements in Faraday geometry (Figs.~\ref{fig:polrulesspectraOPT1}(e) and \ref{fig:polrulesspectraOPT1}(g)) are similar to those in Voigt.
-In Faraday geometry, the pump down time is longer compared to Voigt geometry, because of the $\sim$50-fold weaker $\hat{z}$ dipole transition~\cite{linpeng2020dqd}.
+In Faraday geometry, the pump-down time is longer compared to Voigt geometry, because of the $\sim$50-fold weaker $\hat{z}$ dipole transition~\cite{linpeng2020dqd}.
 Hence, a longer integration window was utilized.

+Overall, we have observed a degradation of OP in both Voigt and Faraday geometries with decreasing magnetic field.
+We attribute this behaviour to the 84.8\,μeV (20.5\,GHz) inhomogeneous broadening of the optical transitions, which becomes comparable to the energy difference between the transitions of interest.
+In the Faraday geometry, the OP contrast is further degraded by collecting the non-resonant satellite band transitions and at large fields, due to pump-down times comparable to the spin-relaxation time (Fig.~\ref{fig:polrulesspectraOPT1}(e)).